ustasb/pandata/README.md

 This will install a command-line tool called 'pandata'.

+**Syntax:**

+    pandata <email|webname> [options]

 The first argument can be either an email associated with a Pandora account, or a Pandora webname.
-A webname is what Pandora uses to identify a user and can be found in Pandora's URL: pandora.com/profile/\<my\_web\_name\>
+A webname is what Pandora uses to identify a user and can be found in Pandora's URL: pandora.com/profile/\<my_webname\>

-Usage:

-    pandata <email|webname> [options]

-Examples:
+**Examples:**

     pandata john@example.com --liked_tracks